2026 Congress Scorecard Methodology

 The US Campaign for Palestinian Rights Action (USCPR Action) has developed a comprehensive Palestine Congress Scorecard for advocates, civil society, and policymakers to understand where Members of Congress stand on Palestine.

-USCPR Action conducted a thorough assessment of each Member of Congress’s record on votes, letters, and other legislative action related to Palestinian rights and the issue area of Palestine and Israel.
+USCPR Action conducted a thorough assessment of the record of each Member of Congress in the Democratic Caucus, evaluating their votes, letters, and other legislative action related to Palestinian rights and the issue area of Palestine and Israel.

-This scorecard provides a lifetime grade and a 118th Congress grade for each Member of Congress that includes all relevant and corresponding legislative action.
-Lifetime grades include all relevant legislative action during and prior to the 118th Congress between 2023 and 2025, and the 118th Congress grade only accounts for legislative action during the current session.
+This scorecard provides a lifetime grade and a 119th Congress grade for each Democratic Member of Congress that includes all relevant and corresponding legislative action.
+Lifetime grades include all relevant legislative action during and prior to the 119th Congress between 2023 and 2026, and the 119th Congress grade only accounts for legislative action during the current session.

 Legislative Actions Considered